Chang Can Dunk: Plot

-Despite his online recognition, Chen remains in the dark about her son's success.
-He's invited by ESPN to New York to talk about his win and brings Bo, Kristy and Deandre with him.
-When he's asked to make the dunk again, he misses, claiming that the wind threw him off.
-However, Chang is swallowed up by his fame and nearly ditches his friends.
-At school the next day, Matt says he knew that Chang cheated by lowering the basket on the court.
-Chang accuses him of racism and they get into a fight, resulting in both boys getting suspended for a week.
-Chen finally learns what Chang has been up to and angrily tells him that he doesn't need to prove himself to others, while Chang says he can never talk to her because she's always unhappy and makes everyone else unhappy.
+Despite his online recognition, Chen remains ignorant of her son's success.
+He's invited by ESPN to New York to talk about his win and he brings his friends with him.
+When he's asked to make the dunk again, he misses, claiming wind interference.
+However, Chang is consumed by his fame and nearly ditches his friends.
+At school the next day, Matt accuses Chang of cheating by lowering the basket on the court.
+Chang denies but Matt shows a video proving it.
+Chang accuses him of racism and they fight, resulting in both boys getting suspended.
+Chen finally learns what Chang has been up to and tells him that he doesn't need to prove himself to others, while Chang says he cannot talk to her because she's always unhappy and makes everyone else unhappy.
 Chang realizes that he cannot make a dunk and publicly apologizes for his cheating.

 Chen confronts Deandre over the time he spent with Chang, but he tells her that he was a great kid whom he truly believes in.
 Realizing that her son has potential, Chen goes home and destroys her house's unfinished veranda from her separated husband.
 Chang helps her and repairs their relationship.
 Chang makes up with Bo and Kristy, the latter of whom he starts dating.
 He tries out for the school basketball team and makes up with Matt, with both of them becoming better people.

 Sometime later, Chang is on the basketball team and his coach tells him to enter a game.
-While he briefly makes a mistake, he steals the ball from an opposing player before dribbling down the court and rising for a dunk.
-The film ends with the crowd going wild, suggesting that he finally dunked.
+While he briefly makes a mistake, he steals the ball from an opposing player and dribbles down the court, rising for a dunk before the film ends as the crowd cheers.